fossasia/eventyay-tickets/doc/development/social_login.rst

    - Example: `http://localhost:8000/accounts/mediawiki/login/callback/`

-3. Carefully read and follow the instructions on the registration page
+3. Carefully read and follow the instructions on the registration page.
+Tick option: access private information.

 4. The registered application will return: